Inside the Alleged Crimes of the Ndimande Brothers: Who Pulled the Trigger That Killed AKA?

 A trail of blood in KwaZulu-Natal

-The Ndimandes’ alleged criminal spree is fuelled by accusations of three separate but overlapping cases, all centered in KwaZulu-Natal.
+The Ndimandes’ alleged criminal spree is fueled by accusations of three separate but overlapping cases, all centred in KwaZulu-Natal.

 The most high-profile charges stem from the AKA and Tibz killings.
 Prosecutors allege that Siyabonga and Malusi were part of a sophisticated hit squad that ambushed the pair outside Wish restaurant on Florida Road, Durban.
 AKA, 35 at the time and fresh off a performance, was gunned down alongside Motsoane, a celebrity chef and entrepreneur.